umer480/kubernetes/debug-container.md

 When a pod is in `CrashLoopBackOff` and keeps restarting, you can't directly kubectl exec into it because the container never stays up long enough.
 However, Kubernetes provides a feature called ephemeral containers for exactly this situation.

+## UseCases:
+-CrashLoopbackOff

+-unexpected behavior of application

+-networking issue

+-tools/shell not available in main container